BioMedIA-MBZUAI/DynaMMo/README.md

 ```

 If you want to temporary change GPU device in the experiment, you can type `--device #GPU_ID` in terminal without changing 'device' in `.yaml` config file.

-### Add datasets and your method

-Add corresponding dataset .py file to `datasets/`.
-It is done!
-The programme can automatically import the newly added datasets.

-we put continual learning methods inplementations in `/methods/multi_steps` folder, pretrain methods in `/methods/pretrain` folder and normal one step training methods in `/methods/singel_steps`.

-Supported Datasets:

-- Natural image datasets: CIFAR-10, CIFAR-100, ImageNet100, ImageNet1K, ImageNet-R, TinyImageNet, CUB-200

-- Medical image datasets: MedMNIST, path16, Skin7, Skin8, Skin40

-More information about the supported datasets can be found in `datasets/`

-We use `os.environ['DATA']` to access image data.
-You can config your environment variables in your computer by editing `~/.bashrc` or just change the code.

 ## Citation